 Now that you’ve engaged with research evidence and key debates about how technology can be used in practice, we invite you to explore a range of case studies.

-These case studies focus on purposeful technology use to support the presentation of new ideas, to develop learning that sticks, and to enable effective assessment and feedback; topics we’ll explore in more depth in each of the forthcoming weeks of the course.
+These case studies focus on purposeful technology use to support core aspects of effective teaching practice such as the presentation of new ideas, developing learning that sticks, and enabling effective assessment and feedback; topics we’ll explore in more depth in each of the forthcoming weeks of the course.

-As you read, consider what the case study reveals about the importance of purposeful use of education technologies.
+As you engage, consider what the case study reveals about the importance of purposeful use of education technologies and reflect on how the approaches might apply to your own context.

 The case studies in this section are: